hadrien-psydk/fixsrt/README.md

 ## How to build on Linux

-Install the Rust compiler and the Cargo build utility:
+Install the Cargo build utility that comes with the Rust compiler:
 ```
-sudo apt install rustc cargo
+sudo apt install cargo
 ```
 Clone the repository:
 ```